lastralab/ArduinoFirstSteps/README.md

 # ArduinoDEMO

-Assignments: Interfacing with Arduino.

-# UNIVERSITY OF CALIFORNIA, IRVINE

 Week 1

 Build a circuit that contains two push buttons, an LED, and any other basic components you think you need.
 The LED should only light when both push buttons are pressed.
 Only use your Arduino for power and ground.